Tag Archives: Michael Golden

 It’s been a long wait for this issue of Jurassic Park so I’m chomping at the bit to get stuck in.
 I can remember as a teen being overjoyed to finally see the comic appear again, however my initial reactions once I opened it were mixed.
 First of all this is my very favourite cover of the whole series.
 No, a Velociraptor doesn’t really take control of the plane, it’s just a funny reference to the main story inside.
 To this day Michael Golden‘s cover still raises a giggle which I’m sure was the intention.
 I just wish it wasn’t covered with so much text.

 But then came a little bit of disappointment because I discovered there were eight less pages, reduced from 36 to 28 and there was only the one back up strip, no Xenozoic Tales in sight.
 I’d been really enjoying those stories but at least Age of Reptiles was still here and it was as magnificent as always.
-Things would return to normal next month but initially I didn’t know this so I wasn’t sure if Tenrec and Hannah would return.
+Things would (begin to) return to normal next month but initially I didn’t know this so I wasn’t sure if Tenrec and Hannah would return.
 What is here is great fun though, so let’s get going.

 In the world of Jurassic Park small, seemingly inconsequential actions can have catastrophic consequences